Beating Back the Dogs

 13 And he brought up from thence the bones of Saul and the bones of Jonathan his son; and they gathered the bones of them that were hanged.
 (Emphasis added by the author).

 14 And the bones of Saul and Jonathan his son buried they in the country of Benjamin in Zelah, in the sepulchre of Kish his father: and they performed all that the king commanded.
 And after that God was intreated for the land.

 Next, use your godly arsenal of weapons: you can PUSH! – Pray until something happens.
-You can plead the blood of Jesus over them; you can use the Word of God as their defense; and you can bind the very acts of Satan in their lives.
+You can plead the blood of Jesus over them (Rev. 12:11 KJV); you can use the Word of God as their defense, and you can bind the acts of Satan (Matt.16:19 KJV) in their lives.
 Mothers, if your children are alive, beat back the dogs.
-Refuse to allow the devil and the wrongs of the world today to take them over.
-Stand firm against drugs, gangs, alcohol, promiscuity and godlessness.
+Refuse to allow the devil and the wrongs of the world to take them over.
+Stand firm in prayer against drugs, gangs, alcohol, promiscuity, and godlessness.

 Lay hands on them and pray for them before they leave your house each day.
 Speak the Word of God over them and prophesy good things for their lives.
 Hug them and kiss them to show them that you love them, and spank their bottoms when they need it.
-Be more concerned about parenting than being their friends.
+Be more concerned about parenting than about being their friends.
 You can be friends later.
 They need mothering now.
 The Bible tells us in Proverbs 22:6 (KJV)

 6 Train up a child in the way he should go: and when he is old, he will not depart from it.